microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

     ![Screenshot change assignment name](./change_assignment_name.png)

--On the "Parameters" Screen, set the "Include Arc connected servers" to "true" and then set the name/s of the applications you want to audit the Linux servers for.
+- On the "Parameters" Screen, set the "Include Arc connected servers" to "true" and then set the name/s of the applications you want to audit the Linux servers for.
 If you have more than one application then include them in a semicolon separated list enclosed in single quotes e.g. 'App1; App2; App3'.

     ![Screenshot Arc_Nano](./Arc_Nano.png)